How Much Does It Cost To Stucco A House?

 Stucco Repair Cost

-Professional stucco repair costs about $35 per 4’ x 4’ hole for a patch and touch-up painting, or an average cost of $8 to $50 per square foot.
+Professional stucco repair costs $8 to $50 per square foot or from $200 to $800 on average for a patch and touch-up painting.
 Prices range depending on what you might find when you inspect the cause of the holes or cracks.

 If there are vertical cracks, then the foundation of the house is shifting, which is a whole other issue, and you'll need a foundation inspector to look at that.
 A foundation inspection is frequently free.